 Residential Wireman - 3 Year Apprenticeship Program.
 Electrical Workers classified as a Residential Wireman are quite similar to Inside Wiremen and they are electricians.
 They are represented by the IBEW and specialize in installing and/or maintaining all of the electrical systems in single-family and multi-family houses or dwellings.
 The 3 year Residential Wireman Apprenticeship Program offered by Midstate Electrical Training Center usually has limited opportunities and program availability may vary due to Industry needs.
 Apprentices in this program are required to complete a minimum of 480 hours of related classroom training (RCT) and a minimum of 4800 hours of on-the-job training (OJT).
 Starting pay scale for a 1st Year Apprentice Residential Wireman is 50% of Journeyman scale, +/- \$10.00/hour.
-Plus, paid pension plans and paid family health insurance premiums.
+In addition to the hourly pay, paid pension plans and paid family health insurance premiums are included.

-At this time, opportunities for this program are very limited due to lack of Industry needs.
-Applications are available.
+At this time, opportunities for this program are very limited and Applications are available on an as-needed basis.

 Voice/Data/Video Installer Technician - 3 Year Apprenticeship Program.
 Electrical Workers classified as a Voice/Data/Video Installer Technician are not electricians, but the classification is fundamentally similar to the Inside and Residential classifications.
 They are represented by the IBEW and specialize in installing and/or maintaining circuits and equipment for telephones, computer networks, video distribution systems, security and access control systems, fire alarm systems, and other low voltage systems in residential, commercial, and industrial facilities.
 The 3 year Voice/Data/Video Installer Technician Apprenticeship Program offered by Midstate Electrical Training Center usually has limited opportunities and program availability may vary due to Industry needs.
 Apprentices in this program are required to complete a minimum of 480 hours of related classroom training (RCT) and a minimum of 4800 hours of on-the-job training (OJT).
-The current pay scale for a 1st Year Apprentice Voice/Data/Video Installer Technician is 45% of Journeyman scale, +/- \$15.00/hour.
-Plus, paid pension plans and paid family health insurance premiums.
+The current pay scale for a 1st Year Apprentice Voice/Data/Video Installer Technician is 45% of Journeyman scale, +/- \$16.00/hour.
+In addition to the hourly pay, paid pension plans and paid family health insurance premiums are included.